vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 ---
 ```

+## And There We Have It!

-And there we have it, pages that display posts by year and month of the year!
+My blog (or your blog) now creates pages that will display a lists of posts by year and/or month of the year!
+To confirm,
+you can check out https://words.byvernacchia.com/2023 or https://words.byvernacchia.com/2023/02 (now they work).

 Maybe I do have the hang of Astro!